Biographies

 Photo credit: Danielle Barnum Photography

-Michael McKenzie is a national award-winning conductor and music educator, whose work centers around the power that choral music has to affect social change.
+Michael McKenzie is an international award-winning conductor and music educator, whose work centers around the power that choral music has to affect social change.
 They serve as a Managing Director of Voices for Social Justice, a national nonprofit organization whose work combines social activism with justice-centered artistic expression through performance, resources, and community collaboration.
 Outside of VFSJ, Michael serves as the Director of Music at Magnolia United Church of Christ.
+Most recently, they served as Director of the Bellevue Chamber Chorus during their gold medal winning performance at the 2024 World Choir Games in Auckland, New Zealand.

 Michael was the Founder and Director of two Social Justice Choirs at Gustavus Adolphus College, and their performances earned them 2nd place in The American Prize for Choral Conducting - Community Division and an invitation to present a concert at The 2020 Nobel Conference.
 Michael graduated from Gustavus Adolphus College, summa cum laude, in 2019 with a BA in Music Education and certification in K-12 Vocal, Instrumental, and Classroom music.
 Michael is a member of the Music Honors Society Pi Kappa Lambda and the Education Honors Society Kappa Delta Pi, and holds professional affiliations with the American Choral Director’s Association, the National Collegiate Choral Organization, and the National Associate for Music Education.